-After winning an honourable accolade such as Milton Keynes ‘Chef of the Year 2018’, Shane Clarke could be forgiven for taking a step back for the rest of 2018.
+After winning an honourable accolade such as Milton Keynes ‘Chef of the Year 2018’, Shane Clarke could be forgiven for taking a step.
 However, Shane’s ambition and drive, as well as a profound love for his profession has seen him team up with his brother Aaron to create Chef Clarke Ltd.

-Together the brothers make a great team, with Shane’s award-winning chef accolade and Aaron’s experience at Church Farm Ardeley, using organically grown fruit and vegetables, as well as livestock reared on 170 acres of farmland to create their dishes.
+Together the brothers make a great team, with Shane’s award-winning chef accolade and Aaron’s executive chef experience at Church Farm Ardeley; picking and using organically grown fruit and vegetables, as well as livestock reared on 170 acres of farmland to create their dishes.
 Shane credits Aaron’s innovative ideas to bring something new to Milton Keynes, which spurred the idea for The Brothers’ Supper.

 Whilst most Brits were glued to their tv screens watching the highly anticipated, England vs Belgium World Cup game, I was tucking into a six-course menu at The Brothers’ Supper.
 As someone who lost a fair bit of interest in football since Beckham hung up his golden boots, I have recently found a new found love for the beautiful game during the World Cup.
 But, let’s be honest here, nothing distracts me more than good food.